 The ADNI dataset, collated by the Alzheimer's Disease Neuroimaging Initiative [62], is used for the following experiments.
 The ADNI dataset is highly challenging as it is practice-oriented in real-world medical applications and its images feature subtle and diverse morphological changes.
 It consists of 3D structural magnetic resonance imaging (sMRI) of various subject groups ranging from cognitive normal (CN) to mild cognitive impairment (MCI) to Alzheimer's disease (AD).
 We further split MCI subjects into two sub-groups of progressive MCI (pMCI) for MCI subjects who have converted to AD within 36 months of screening and stable MCI (sMCI) for those who remained in the MCI group within 36 months of screening.
-Specifically, we have utilized 431 CN subjects, 497 sMCI subjects, 251 pMCI subjects, and 359 AD subjects in ADNI-1 and ADNI-2 studies.
+Specifically, we have utilized 433 CN subjects, 497 sMCI subjects, 251 pMCI subjects, and 359 AD subjects in ADNI-1 and ADNI-2 studies.
 Some subjects had multiple MRIs acquired during the span of their life, but we have only selected their baseline MRIs.
-Thus, 1,538 images are used in our experiments.
+Thus, 1,540 images are used in our experiments.
 For three-class experiments, sMCI and pMCI subjects were considered as MCI subjects.
 Note that, in our experiments, prodromal stages from CN to AD are sMCI and pMCI, with the latter generally considered more severe.

-We used a five-fold cross-validation setting for all experiments, and used the same indices for all the comparison methods.
+We used five-fold cross-validation setting for all experiments and used the same indices for all the comparison methods.
 We made sure there was no data leakage while training the backbone diagnostic models, CMG optimization, XGA optimization, and iterative optimization.

 ResNet18 [48] baseline and various state-of-the-art diagnostic models were re-implemented for the encoder \mathcal{E}{θ} to demonstrate the generalizability of our LEAR framework.
-Note that, unless specified otherwise, we utilize the three-class ResNet18 model as the backbone diagnostic model for the experiments in this section.
-The decoder \mathcal{G}{φ} in the CMG
+Note that, unless specified otherwise, we utilize the threeclass ResNet18 model as the backbone diagnostic model for (CF) maps and the resulting synthesized images towards the experiments in this section.
+The decoder \mathcal{G}{φ} in the CMG Authorized licensed use limited to: Univ of Calif San Francisco.
+Downloaded on February 26,2024 at 19:37:23 UTC from IEEE Xplore.
+Restrictions apply.

-Fig. 6: Example of counterfactual maps for the ADNI dataset (Subject ID 024_S_0985, Image ID on top left corner).
+Fig. 6.
+Example of counterfactual maps for the ADNI dataset (Subject ID 024 S 0985, Image ID on top left corner).
 Purple, green, and orange boxes visualize ventricular, cortex, and hippocampus regions, respectively.